tournament-js/tournament/doc/implementors.md

 - init function MUST call the `initParent` cb with the matches created
 - `.configure` MUST be called with `invalid` and MAYBE also `defaults` function(s)
 - Either `_stats` MUST be implemented OR `results` MUST be overridden
-- `Base` methods MUST NOT be overridden to maintain expected behaviour
+- `Tournament` methods MUST NOT be overridden to maintain expected behaviour

-NB: For inheriting from another tournament, replace all references to `Base` with the tournament you are inheriting from.
+NB: For inheriting from another tournament, replace all references to `Tournament` with the tournament you are inheriting from.

-To ensure you are not overriding anything, it is quick to just create a blank `Base` instance and check what methods exist.
+To ensure you are not overriding anything, it is quick to just create a blank `Tournament` instance and check what methods exist.

 ### configure
 Configure needs to be called with the rules and defaults for the options object.